pkivolowitz/CSC3600-S-2023/projects/p6/README.md

 This project takes us away from coding network applications to implementing a fundamental algorithm that operates behind the scenes.
-Major Richard Bong, born in WI, was America's highest scoring fighter ace in WWII.
+Major Richard Bong, born in Wisconsin, was America's highest scoring fighter ace in WWII.
 His exploits in war are well documented.
-Less well known are his contributions to computer science.
-Among these is his famous graph algorithm.
+Less well known are his contributions to Computer Science, principally his famous graph algorithm.

 Maj.
 Bong needed a way to compute a route from A to B that used the